Staying Safe at Work During Winter

 What Should Employers Do?

-- Gritting Walkways: Paths and pedestrian routes should be gritted the evening before freezing temperatures and again in the morning.
+• Gritting Walkways: Preparing walkways and pedestrian paths for freezing conditions involves gritting them the night before and again first thing in the morning.

-- Conducting Risk Assessments: Identify areas prone to winter hazards, such as shaded pathways, moss-covered areas, and places with poor drainage.
+• Conducting Risk Assessments: Identify areas that are vulnerable to winter hazards, such as shaded walks, mossy areas, and regions with insufficient drainage.

-- Improving Lighting: Ensure all walkways and entrances are well-lit to prevent accidents in the dark.
+• Improving Lighting: Making sure all paths and doors are sufficiently lit to prevent any incidents in the dark.

-- Sharing Policies: Make employees aware of the company’s winter weather or inclement weather policy.
+• Sharing Policies: Inform employees about the company’s policy regarding winter weather or adverse weather conditions.

 Preventative Measures for Employers